 It's not just the dark woods that are dangerous: the sky is full of hungry flying things.
 In Telrhin it's usually griffons or wyverns flying off with your cattle, but most things are bigger in a fantasy world: hawks, eagles and bats are all a threat.
 The best defense is not to be noticed, a little magic to keep you unseen.
 Barring that you need your own flying friends: falcons or a murder of loyal crows, or just enough bark from the dogs to drive off a casual snacker.

 Villages have porches and covered areas to hide under, and a lookout post -- sometimes just the church steeple -- to help warn everyone to take cover.
-In the Telrhin Lowlands there's a settlement design called a Dorum: a donut shaped building with a central courtyard and well, the bottom level and cellars for grain and storage, with people living on the floors above.
+In the Telrhin Lowlands there's a settlement design called a Dorum: a donut shaped building with a central courtyard and water well, the bottom level and the cellars used for grain and storage, with people living on the floors above.
 There's usually only one way in, and the roof is made of tiles and things that don't burn.
 It's like a tiny fortified town with the outside wall sturdy and short of windows.

 There are a lot of flying things in a fantasy world: the "Mythic Beasts" site for instance lists 430 mythical flying creatures.